Nuffield Scholar applies what he learnt by creating a 21st Century layer farm

 Given the thought and subsequent research that had gone into the Moore Eggs enterprise, it occurred to Poultry

-that we were looking at a farm that may well represent the future of 21st Century layer operations in
+Digest that we were looking at a farm that may well represent the future of 21st Century layer operations in

 Australia.